Free risk assessment template

 - Sign-off: signatures from the assessor and reviewing manager to confirm the assessment is complete and approved.

-How to complete a risk assessment
+How to use this risk assessment template

 Frequently asked questions